BuildBearLabs/Tutorials/web3_social_media/README.md

 ## Prerequisites

-- An Ethereum wallet and access to a blockchain network (e.g., Ganache, Ropsten, or the Ethereum Mainnet) with sufficient ETH for transaction fees.
+- An Ethereum wallet and access to a blockchain network (i.e Buildbear Etherium testnet) with sufficient ETH for transaction fees.
 - An Ethereum development environment, such as Remix or a development framework like Truffle.
-- Solidity compiler version 0.8.0 or compatible.
+- Solidity compiler version 0.8.13 or compatible.

 ## Contract Details

-- **Solidity Version**: ^0.8.0
+- **Solidity Version**: ^0.8.13
 - **Owner**: The owner of this contract is set at deployment and is the Ethereum address that deploys it.
 The owner has special privileges, such as changing the maximum post length.

 ## Features